 "Performing was my first love.
 It was my gateway drug to writing, directing and wanting to make movies." -Maggie V.

 As a performer, Maggie has appeared in nearly 20 independent films in leading and co-star roles and also played a supporting role in a 20th Century Fox comedy feature alongside Ashley Tisdale and Robert Hoffman.
-Maggie has studied with some of the top teachers in Los Angeles including Ivana Chubbuck and Leslie Kahn.
+Maggie has studied with some of the top teachers in Los Angeles including Ivana Chubbuck, Leslie Kahn and Richard Seyd.
 She has played roles from Shakespeare to Tennessee Williams, as well as has appeared in dozens of commercials nationally and abroad.
-She specializes in comedy realism, acting on-camera, comedic television, movement, naturalism, and American Theater.
+She specializes in comedy realism, acting on-camera for film and television, movement, naturalism, and American Theater.